yeoman/insight/readme.md

 ### Google Analytics (GA)

-Currently Insight should to be used with GA set up as web tracking due to use of URLs.
-Future plan include refactoring to work with GA set up for app-based tracking and the [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).
+Currently, Insight should be used with GA set up as web tracking due to use of URLs.
+Future plans include refactoring to work with GA set up for app-based tracking and the [Measurement Protocol](https://developers.google.com/analytics/devguides/collection/protocol/v1/).

-For debugging, Insight can track OS version, node version and version of the app that implements Insight.
+For debugging, Insight can track OS version, Node.js version, and version of the app that implements Insight.
 Please set up custom dimensions per below screenshot.
 This is a temporary solution until Insight is refactored into app-based tracking.

 ![GA custom dimensions screenshot](screenshot-ga-custom-dimensions.png)

 ## Collected Data

-Insight cares deeply about the security of your user's data, and strives to be fully transparent with what it tracks.
+Insight cares deeply about the security of your user's data and strives to be fully transparent with what it tracks.
 All data is sent via HTTPS secure connections.
 Insight provides API to offer an easy way for users to opt-out at any time.

 Below is what Insight is capable of tracking.
 Individual implementation can choose to not track some items.